NirVolo9/046211---Lyric-Emotion-Classifier-with-BERT/README.md

   2) Full-length lyrics
   3) Emotion or valence labels

-Despite reviewing multiple sources, this dataset was the only one that satisfied all the criteria, making it the natural choice for our regression-based modeling task.
+ This dataset  satisfied all the criteria, making it the natural choice for our regression-based modeling task.

 ## Experimental Setup
 The model wasn't trained on the entire dataset due to hardware limitations.
 We took 30,000 samples out of the dataset.